bigfanjs/react-menu/README.md

-# This is menu application example using react-motion.
+# This is a menu application example using react-motion.

 ## You can see it running: